dchandak99/buffer-overflow/ret2libc/README.md

 p system // gives you address of system env variable p exit  // gives you address of exit env variable
 ```
--Note down the addresses printed for system and exit calls
+- Note down the addresses printed for system and exit calls
--Add these addresses to your exploit.c
+- Add these addresses to your exploit.c
--Finally, run "run.sh": A shell is spawned!
+- Finally, run [run.sh](run.sh): A shell is spawned!